OpenSwitchNOS/openswitch-ops-docs/prerequisites.md

 * 4 cores
 * 8GB of memory
-* 50 gb of hard disk
+* 50GB of hard disk